Endoplasm: Locomotion of amoeba via endoplasmic changes

 Though amoeba locomotion is assisted by appendages like flagella and cilia, the main source of movement in these cells is pseudopodial locomotion.
-This process takes advantage of the different consistencies of the endoplasm and ectoplasm to create a pseudopod.
-Pseudopod, or “false foot” is the term for the extension of a cell's plasma membrane into what appears to be an appendage that pulls the cell forward.
+The outer region of ectoplasm is the driving force for pseudopodia formation.
+When the ectoplasm contracts, the resulting cytoplasmic streaming caused the formation of the pseudopodia.
+Pseudopod or “false foot” is the term for the extension of a cell's plasma membrane into what appears to be an appendage that pulls the cell forward.
 The process behind this involves the gel of the ectoplasm, and sol, more fluid, portion of the endoplasm.
 To create the pseudopod, the gel of the ectoplasm begins to convert to sol which, along with the endoplasm, pushes a portion of the plasma membrane into an appendage.
 Once the pseudopod is extended, the sol within begins to peripherally convert back to gel, converting back to the ectoplasm as the lagging cell body flows up into the pseudopod moving the cell forward.
 Though research has shown aspects of the cytoskeleton (specifically microfilaments) assist with pseudopod formation, the exact mechanism is unknown.
 Research on the shelled amoeba Difflugia demonstrated that microfilaments lie both parallel and perpendicular to the axis of contraction of the plasma membrane to assist with plasma membrane extension into an appendage.